Zeolando/zeolando/content/about/index.md

     content:
       title: About the Project
       text: |
-        Zeolites are crystalline aluminosilicates with a unique nanoporous structures, that found a wide range of applications in catalysis, adsorption, separation, and environmental remediation.
-However, our understanding of how zeolites perform under *operando* conditions, i.e. condition used during the processes described above is still very limited.
+        Zeolites are crystalline aluminosilicates with a unique nanoporous structuremaking them versatile materials with a wide range of applications in catalysis, adsorption, separation, and environmental remediation.
+However, our understanding of how zeolites perform under *operando* conditions, i.e. condition used during the processes described above, is still very limited.

         The **Zeolando** (**Zeol**ite + Oper**ando**) project aims at unveilling the processes leading to the activity, selectivity, and deactivation of zeolite under *operando* conditions.
 To achieve this, the project will: